Skip to content Skip to main navigation Report an accessibility issue

 Legislators have stated numerous times on the record that the intent of the legislation is not to impact the teaching, debate, or discussion of any topic.

-Response to the 2022 Legislation
+Responses to Legislation

 In response to the legislation, the university is taking the following actions: